Keio University

 Conclusion—Prospects Beyond Populism and the COVID-19 Pandemic

-*1 Noriko Suzuki (2013) "The French Republic and the Education of Citizens," in Takahiro Kondo (ed.), Citizenship Education in Integrated Europe (Nagoya University Press), pp. 103–119.
+*1 Noriko Suzuki (2013) "The French Republic and the Education of Citizens," in Takahiro Kondo (ed.), Citizenship Education in an Integrated Europe (Nagoya University Press), pp. 103–119.

 *2 Michael Lister, Emily Pia (2008).
 Citizenship in contemporary Europe.
 Edinburgh University Press, pp. 80-106.